Tips For Tushita Meditation Centre Introduction To Buddhism Course

 He also teaches all around the world too, so check out his schedule because you’d be mad not to learn at least something that will make your life better.

-The course was structured so you could choose whether you wanted a single room, or dormitory.
-I always prefer a dormitory when doing meditation courses as I like the comfort of being around others and it was also the cheapest option – just $175 minimum donation required, which included everything for the 10 days (teachings, accommodation, food etc).
+The course is structured so you can choose whether you wanted a single room, or dormitory.
+I always prefer a dormitory when doing meditation courses as I like the comfort of being around others and it’s also the cheapest option – just $175 minimum donation required, which includes everything for the 10 days (teachings, accommodation, food etc).

 The introduction before the course started.
 The views out to McLeod Ganj are mind blowing.

-I got very much into the structure each day, meditation from 6:30am, followed by porridge for breakfast, teachings by Venerable in the morning, then a yoga class up on the roof before lunch (literally imagine white butterflies en masse surrounding you during the class everyday.
-That’s right, it was like that!), followed by nap time for me (I could sleep all day!), then more teachings, dinner and then meditation before bed at 9pm.
+I got very much into the structure each day, meditation from 6:30am, followed by porridge for breakfast, teachings by Venerable in the morning, then a yoga class up on the roof before lunch (literally imagine white butterflies en masse surrounding you during the class everyday!!).
+After lunch I would always have a good 1 hour nap, then more teachings, dinner and then meditation before bed at 9pm.
 It was perfect.

 The most interesting thing about this course is just before it starts, you get to chat to everyone, and apart from being in a small group for class discussion for an hour a day, there’s no talking involved (if you’re wondering, Steve and I were originally in the same group when we went there in 2011, that’s how we met!).